rlridenour/jekyll-blog/_posts/2011-05-13-to-be-a-witness-does-not-consist-in-engaging-in.md

 comments: true

 ---
-<blockquote>To be a witness does not consist in engaging in propaganda or even in stirring people up, but in being a living mystery; it means to live in such a way that one's life would not make sense if God did not exist.</p></blockquote>
+<blockquote class="big">To be a witness does not consist in engaging in propaganda or even in stirring people up, but in being a living mystery; it means to live in such a way that one's life would not make sense if God did not exist.</blockquote>

-<div class="attribution">Emmanuel Célestin Suhard</div>
+<cite class="big">Emmanuel Célestin Suhard</cite>